discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 Thanks to
 [Marie Kerjean](https://lipn.univ-paris13.fr/~kerjean/)
-on mastodon, I got aware of a [conference on gender and science] at Collège de France.
-If you understand French, there is plenty of interesting talks to watch, on various fields of research, see [here](https://www.college-de-france.fr/fr/agenda/grand-evenement/genre-et-sciences).
+on mastodon, I got aware of a conference on gender and science at Collège de France.
+If you understand French, there is plenty of interesting talks to watch on various fields of research, see [here](https://www.college-de-france.fr/fr/agenda/grand-evenement/genre-et-sciences).

 In this blog post, I'd like to highlight a tiny part of